-5.1.4.1.1.2 Calculation of Ha and Related Parameters from the Atmospheric Histogram
+5.4.1.1.2 Calculation of Ha and Related Parameters from the Atmospheric Histogram

 The atmospheric histogram telemetered, H{ATM} , is formed by information from four hundred shots.
-The elevation span, Tw{WIDTH} , is the same for all atmospheric histograms, however the elevation to the top of the histogram, Tw{TOP} , is set at the major frame rate (two hundred shots) so it can change between major frames.
-If Tw{TOP} is different for the two major frames that form the atmospheric histogram, when the two histograms are summed to create the telemetered H{ATM} , some of the bins at the lower and upper elevations of H{ATM} may contain information from only two hundred shots.
-These bins need to be discarded such that $Ha(m) = H{ATM}(i,m)$ using only bins i that contain the sum of four hundred shots.
+The elevation span, T{WIIDTH} , is the same for all atmospheric histograms, however the elevation to the top of the histogram, T{WTOP} , is set at the major frame rate (two hundred shots) so it can change between major frames.
+If T{WTOP} is different for the two major frames that form the atmospheric histogram, when the two histograms are summed to create the telemetered H{ATM} , some of the bins at the lower and upper elevations of H{ATM} may contain information from only two hundred shots.
+These bins need to be discarded such that $H{ATM}(i,m)$ using only bins i that contain the sum of four hundred shots.

-5.1.4.1.1.3 Calculation of Ha μ and Ha σ of the Number of Photons Events in Ha histogram, Ha(nbin, m), where nbin = number of bins in each histogram, Ha, of width δz{BG} and m= histogram number where there is one histogram for each δt{BG} seconds of time.
+5.4.1.1.3 Calculation of Ha μ and Ha σ of the Number of Photons Events in

+Now that Ha has been formed from either the photon cloud or the atmospheric histogram, the algorithm proceeds to calculate Ha μ and Ha σ of the number of photon events in each histogram, Ha(nbin, m), where nbin = number of bins in each histogram, Ha, of width δz{BG} and m= histogram number where there is one histogram for each δt{BG} seconds of time.